ThorbenKuck/NetCom2/CONTRIBUTING.md

 ### Bug-fixes

 Only change things, that are relevant to your issue!
 If possible, do not make major changes to the design!
+If your bug-fix requires a redesign, please open another issue.
 Modify/create the/a test, so that the test shows, that the fixed bug is really fixed!
+Unit-Tests are to be preferred, but integration-tests are also great.

 ### New features